bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 # Characteristics of a good leader

-We have lists of characteristics that are good for overseers (I Tim.
-3:1-7), deacons (I Tim.
+We have lists of characteristics that are good for overseers (1 Tim.
+3:1-7), deacons (1 Tim.
 3:8-13), and elders (Titus 1:5-9).
 While these lists are good for us to understand what Paul was looking for in a good leader, we have to remember them in their original setting.
 These are letters written to specific people for a reason.
-In part, Paul was writing to Timothy and Titus to try to stop false teachers that were causing problems in the church (I Tim.
+In part, Paul was writing to Timothy and Titus to try to stop false teachers that were causing problems in the church (1 Tim.
 1:6-7; Titus 1:10-11).
 These were things that were opposite of what the false teachers were doing.
 The following table shows how the qualities of the leaders in the church are opposites of what the false teachers were doing:<sup>[1]</sup>

 | Church Leaders                                                                                                                                                                                                                      | False Teachers                                                                                                                                                                                                                              |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |